mamad-1999/Rock-paper-scissor/README.md

 ---
 ### Features

-- Single Player Mode: Play against the computer and test your skills.
+- **Single Player Mode**: Play against the computer and test your skills.
-- Interactive GamePlay: Select your move (rock, paper, or scissors) and see who wins.
+- **Interactive GamePlay**: Select your move (rock, paper, or scissors) and see who wins.
-- Score Tracking: Keep track of wins, losses, and ties for each player.
+- **Score Tracking**: Keep track of wins, losses, and ties for each player.
-- Responsive Design: Enjoy the game on desktop or mobile devices.
+- **Responsive Design**: Enjoy the game on desktop or mobile devices.

 ### Technologies Used

-- Next.js 13: A React framework for building server-side rendered and static websites.
+- **Next.js 13**: A React framework for building server-side rendered and static websites.
-- Tailwind CSS: A utility-first CSS framework for building responsive and stylish user interfaces.
+- **Tailwind CSS**: A utility-first CSS framework for building responsive and stylish user interfaces.
-- TypeScript: A statically typed superset of JavaScript for enhanced developer productivity.
+- **TypeScript**: A statically typed superset of JavaScript for enhanced developer productivity.

 ### Installation